 Entrainment

 As described in Appendix 11A, striped bass are vulnerable to entrainment at the south Delta export facilities.
 The spawning and egg/larval downstream movement of striped bass occurs in spring, during which time south Delta exports that could result in entrainment risk would be similar between Alternatives 1, 2, and 3 and the NAA (Appendix 5B4: Tables 5B4-1-1a through 5B4-1-4c; Figures 5B4-1-1 through 5B4-1-18).
-Juvenile striped bass entrainment and salvage occurs throughout the year, including the summer/fall time period when south Delta exports would differ most between Alternatives 1, 2, and 3 and the NAA.
-The salvage-density method (see description in Appendix 11Q) gave somewhat greater estimated salvage under the alternatives, particularly in critically dry years at SWP (Tables stb_banks and stb_jones).
+Juvenile striped bass entrainment and salvage occurs throughout the year, including the summer/fall period when south Delta exports would differ most between Alternatives 1, 2, and 3 and the NAA.
+The salvage-density method (Appendix 11Q) gave somewhat greater estimated salvage under Alternatives 1, 2, and 3, particularly in Critically Dry Water Years at SWP (Tables 11-91 and 11-92).
 As noted in Appendix 11A, available studies suggest that even considerable levels of historical estimated population-level entrainment (33–99% of the population) did not give discernible population-level effects.
 This indicates that the differences in entrainment risk suggested by the salvage-density method would not be expected to give differing population-level effects between Alternatives 1, 2, and 3 and the NAA.